dockstore/azul/.github/ISSUE_TEMPLATE/opensearch_updates.md

 ---
-name: OpenSearch service software update
+name: Apply Amazon OpenSearch software updates
-about: Issue template for operator tasks to update OpenSearch instances software
+about: Issue template for operator to update the service software version on all OpenSearch domains
 title: Apply Amazon OpenSearch software updates
 labels: -,infra,no demo,operator,orange
 type: Task